As an Amazon Associate I earn from qualifying purchases.

 All Clad Cookware

-All Clad is an American company that has been making cookware since 1971.
-They are famous for their clad metal technology that bonds layers of different metals together to create superior cookware.
-All-Clad cookware consists of 18/10 stainless steel with an aluminum or copper core that enhances heat conductivity and responsiveness.
-All-Clad cookware also features riveted stainless steel handles, flared edges, and lids.
+American manufacturer All-Clad has been producing cookware since 1971.
+They are well known for their clad metal technique, which fuses many layers of various metals to produce better cookware.
+Stainless steel 18/10 with an aluminum or copper core that improves heat transmission and responsiveness make up All-Clad cookware.
+Flared edges, riveted stainless steel handles, and lids are further characteristics of All-Clad cookware.

 Features

-- Made of 18/10 stainless steel with an aluminum or copper core
+- Made of 18/10 stainless steel with clad metal technology and an aluminum or copper core for the best heat retention and distribution.

 - Dishwasher-safe